LearnOnDemandSystems/docs/lod/delete-lab-user-accounts-instead-of-disabling-them.md

 ## Overview

-This documentation provides instructions on the enhancement made to lab cleanup in GCP.
-Instead of disabling or suspending user accounts, lab cleanup now removes or deletes the user accounts.
-This enhancement aims to streamline account management and reduce manual efforts by automatically removing lab user accounts that are no longer needed.
-As a result, you will no longer have to manually remove disabled accounts in the future.
-Additionally, the cleanup process ensures the deletion of associated projects in GCP challenge labs upon completion.
-Read on to learn more about this enhancement and the testing process involved.
+Lab user accounts that are no longer needed will be automatically deleted during the cleanup process, eliminating the need for manual removal of disabled accounts.
+By automating the deletion of unnecessary user accounts, administrators can save time and effort in account maintenance tasks.
+Removing unused accounts helps optimize system resources, leading to better overall performance.
+Also,Deleting user accounts reduces the risk of potential security breaches associated with inactive or unused accounts.

 ## Table of Contents